SynixeContractors/MissionTemplate/docs/mission-design/README.md

 # Mission Design

-This guide will cover some mission design basics, aswell as provide you with some easy to setup utilities and gimmicks for your missions.
+This guide will cover some mission design basics, as well as provide you with some easy to setup utilities and gimmicks for your missions.